cherrytwist/cherrytwist/README.md

 Creating an open innovation platform is a pragmatic offering in the context of the wider vision: <i>"Enabling society to collaborate.
 Building a better future, together."</i>

-The core concept is a **Challenge**, creating a **shared understanding** of where we are now so that we can start making progress **towards** a new reality.
+The core concept is a **Space**, combining a **topic you care about** with a **community** that wants to start making progress **towards** a new reality.
 But making progress in a hyper connected society is simply hard: there are typically multiple stakeholders that need to be involved.
 Hence out belief that a lot more innovation is needed in how we collaborate.

 There is plenty more to tell - so please do **[check out a more in-depth explanation of why we need to innovate in how we collaborate, and how we hope an open innovation platform can help.](./docs/why-alkemio.md)**.